LearnWeb3DAO/Just-Enough-React-And-Nextjs/README.md

 ### useState

-There are a lot of times where you do want the HTML view to update based on some variable's value changing.
-We can use the `useState` hook to maintain a variable which automatically re-renders the HTML displayed on the screen every time it's value is changed.
+There are a lot of times when you want the HTML view to update based on some variable's value changing.
+We can use the `useState` hook to maintain a variable which automatically re-renders the HTML displayed on the screen every time its value is changed.
 Here's an example:

 ```jsx
 function ThisWorks() {